DETAILED ACTION

 However, Greener teaches a footwear structure recess within “cap 10” wherein said recess is configured to receive an insert 26 therein.
 Greener further teaches an interior surface thereof defines a volume of: 0.043; 0.046; or 0.056 cubic inches (paras 23-25).
 These values are equivalent to 700, 750, and 920 mm3, respectively, which are all within the claimed range.

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to have modified the footwear structure of Zanzani such that an interior surface of each of the plurality of recesses defines a volume between 300 mm3 and 1,200 mm3 in order to yield the predicable result of a footwear structure wherein each recess comprises an interior surface defining a volume capable of receiving an insert having a volume between 300 mm3 and 1,200 mm3.
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to have modified the modified Zanzani such that an interior surface of each of the plurality of recesses defines a volume between 300 mm3 and 1,200 mm3 in order to yield the predicable result of a footwear structure wherein each recess comprises an interior surface defining a volume capable of receiving an insert having a volume between 300 mm3 and 1,200 mm3.

 Regarding claim 12: